dotnet-architecture/eShopOnWeb/README.md

 azd login
 ```

-Then, executes the commands `azd init` to initializes environment.
+Then, execute the `azd init` command to initialize the environment.
 ```
 azd init -t dotnet-architecture/eShopOnWeb
 ```

-And executes the commands `azd up` to complete all operations of provision and deployment.
+Run `azd up` to provision all the resources to Azure and deploy the code to those resources.
 ```
 azd up
 ```